Fused Audio Instance and Representation for Respiratory Disease Detection: Methods

-\paragraph{Baseline and benchmark experiments} Our hypothesis states that the combination of body sounds can improve the detection of \acrshort{covid19} from audio recordings.
+Our hypothesis states that the combination of body sounds can improve the detection of \acrshort{covid19} from audio recordings.
 Therefore, we compare the models developed with a single body sound instance, the baseline (BA) with multiple combinations of body sounds, the benchmark (BE).
-Table \ref{tab:overview-experiments} shows an overview of baseline and benchmark experiments.
-In \textbf{baseline experiments}, we train 7 models, each using only a single body sound instance and therefore without the fusion unit.
-The 7 instances are heavy cough, deep breath, fast and normal counting, and the utterance of the phonemes /a/, /e/ and /o/.
+Table \ref{tab:overview-experiments} shows an overview of the baseline and benchmark experiments.
+In \textbf{baseline experiments}, we train seven models, each using only a single body sound instance and therefore without the fusion unit.
+The seven instances are heavy cough, deep breath, fast and normal counting, and the utterance of the phonemes /a/, /e/ and /o/.
 In \textbf{benchmark experiments}, we group counting and utterance of the three vowels as a single instance, thereafter speech.
 We investigate the following combinations: (1) speech, (2) cough and breath, (3) cough and speech, (4) breath and speech, and (5) cough, breath, and speech.
 In both baseline and benchmark experiments, we consider the input to be represented as either waveform or spectrogram in two separate experiments.
-The last experiment (BE3) is our \acrshort{fair} model for which we use both waveform and spectrogram inputs.

-\paragraph{Inputs} The input of DeiT-S/16 \cite{touvron_training_2021} is a spectrogram of size 128 $\times$ 173 calculated from a 4-second audio clip sampled at 44100 Hz.
+The last experiment (BE3) is our \acrshort{fair} model, for which we use both waveform and spectrogram input.
+The input of DeiT-S/16 \cite{touvron_training_2021} is a spectrogram image of size 128 $\times$ 173 calculated from a 4-second audio clip sampled at 44100 Hz.
 The waveform input to wav2vec has a sample rate of 8000 Hz to be compatible with the pretrained wav2vec network.
-For 4 seconds, this waveform input corresponds to the length of 32000.
+For 4 seconds, this waveform input vector corresponds to a length of 32000.